 LC Roast Chicken for Four Note

-This mindbendingly moist hen with preternaturally crisp skin is the happy consequence of a super simple equation: Smallish hen + super hot oven = well, we already sort of gave it away.
-Ordinarily a single hen ought to serve four, although this technique turns out a bird so lovely, it’s best not to leave it to chance.
+This mind-bendingly moist hen with preternaturally crisp skin is the happy consequence of a super simple equation: Smallish hen + super hot oven = well, we already sort of gave it away.
+Ordinarily, a single hen ought to serve four, although this technique turns out a bird so lovely, it’s best not to leave it to chance.
 We suggest you instead roast two birds at once, snuggled side by side, in a largish pan.
 However many hens you roast, don’t forget to clean the oven first, lest any runover remnants from last October’s apple pie trigger your smoke alarm.
 Oh, and the results work the same regardless of whether you slather the hen silly with the herb butter specified in the recipe below or simply douse it with a little olive oil and coarse sea salt.
 Think we’re overhyping the recipe?
 Try it.

-Roast Chicken for Two Recipe
+Skillet Roast Chicken

 - 3 sprigs rosemary, finely chopped, plus more for garnish